Trizha1/CIS363_WebInterfaceDesign/README.md

 # CIS363_WebInterfaceDesign
-Created a personal blog and resume website for CIS363- Web Interface Design
+A personal blog and resume website for CIS363- Web Interface Design